 In other cases, manufacturing and production delays (as with computer chips for cars) and high demand for certain items (as with lumber for home building) led to disruptions in the supply chain that affected a variety of businesses (small and large).

 Because of the potential for disruption at any and every stage of a product’s journey — from raw material to end consumer — it has become very difficult to predict problems and find alternate options.

 Is my business at risk?

 Given the global nature of our economy and the uneven global recovery from the pandemic, most industries can expect some level of ongoing disruption.
 And these interruptions may not be predictable.

-For instance, a wholesale business may have switched from a supplier in China to one in Mexico at the beginning of the pandemic.
-By summer, the same distributor may have had to switch suppliers again when Mexico experienced a surge in COVID-19 cases.
+For instance, a wholesale business that switched from a supplier in China to one in Mexico at the beginning of the pandemic may have had to switch suppliers again when Mexico experienced a surge in COVID-19 cases.
 That same business may have shifted suppliers several more times in the months since, and they may need to continue to do so indefinitely.